Adult Opportunities

 Content Detail

-2. Applications of these principles to current environmental problems impacting forests (the biodiversity crisis, global climate and environmental change, and others)
+2. Current environmental issues impacting forests such as the biodiversity crisis, global climate and environmental change, and more.

-Instructors: Spencer Campbell, MS, plant clinic manager, The Morton Arboretum; M. Isabel Loza Rivera, PhD, post-doctoral researcher, The Morton Arboretum; Megan Dunning, PhD, manager of adult learning programs, The Morton Arboretum
+Instructors: Spencer Campbell, MS, plant clinic manager; Megan Dunning, PhD, manager of adult learning programs, The Morton Arboretum

 Credit: 4 semester hours (or equivalent), upper division undergraduate